simplocms/docs/docs/theme/controllers.md

 theme view simply.

 It should be noted that there are already several controllers in theme controllers directory - `ArticlesController`, `PagesController` and
 `SearchController`.
-These controllers provide you a good way for modify some default logic or view for base pages.
+These controllers provide you a good way for modify some default logic or view for base pages in SIMPLO CMS.